Comprehensive Library of Variational LSE Solvers: Underlying Concept and Modifications

 \subsection{Training with Modified Cost Function}

 Training $\ket{V(\bm{\alpha})}$ to be close to the ground truth $\ket{x}$ can be achieved by minimizing the \emph{global} cost function

+Intuitively, this can also be understood as maximizing the overlap between $A^\dagger \ket{b}$ and $\ket{V(\bm{\alpha})}$, i.e. the ground-truth and the approximated solution of the linear system.
 In order to avoid unintentionally minimizing the norm of $\ket{\psi} := A \ket{V(\bm{\alpha})}$, it is common practice to employ a normalized version of the global cost function.
 Bravo-Prieto et al. suggest the formulation $C_G = \hat{C}_G/\expval{\psi | \psi}$ (see equation 5 in~\cite{Bravo_2023}).
 We instead propose

 which prevents division of the first summand of \cref{eq:loss_2} by $\expval{\psi | \psi}$ and therefore guarantees convergence of the cost function at a value of $0$.
-With the same reasoning, we also implement an equivalent re-defined version of the normalized \emph{local} cost function $C_L$ (see equation 6 and 7 in~\cite{Bravo_2023}).
+With the same reasoning, we also implement an equivalent re-defined version of the normalized \emph{local} cost function $C_L$ (see equations 6 and 7 in~\cite{Bravo_2023}).